 Description: Advanced styles of floral design, foliage plant care and retail shop layout, as well as practical business knowledge in managing a small business.
 Topics include personnel, advertising, sales and floral marketing.

-HORT 267 requires individual and team projects, studio critiques, presentations, and may require off-campus site visits outside of scheduled class time.
+Requires individual and team projects, studio critiques, presentations, and may require off-campus site visits outside of scheduled class time.